Programming Substrate-Independent Kinetic Barriers with Thermodynamic Binding Networks: Kinetic model

 \subsection{Path}

 { (See \figref{pathenergy}.)
 One configuration can change into another by a sequence of elementary steps.
-If $\fine$ can become $\coarse$ by replacing two polymers in $\fine$ with their union, then $\fine$ \defterm[merge]{merges} to $\coarse$ and $\coarse$ \defterm[split]{splits} to $\fine$, and we write $\fine \sxanymerge \coarse$ \markdef{$\sxanymerge$}. \todom{Think about mentioning lattice of partitions} We denote by ${\xanymerge}$, ${\sanymerge}$, ${\anymerge}$ the reflexive, transitive, and reflexive transitive closures of ${\sxanymerge}$.
+If $\fine$ can become $\coarse$ by replacing two polymers in $\fine$ with their union, then $\fine$ \defterm[merge]{merges} to $\coarse$ and $\coarse$ \defterm[split]{splits} to $\fine$, and we write $\fine \sxanymerge \coarse$ \markdef{$\sxanymerge$}. \footnote{Note that this would form a lattice of partitions if the configurations were sets instead of multisets.} We denote by ${\xanymerge}$, ${\sanymerge}$, ${\anymerge}$ the reflexive, transitive, and reflexive transitive closures of ${\sxanymerge}$.
 A \defterm{path} is a nonempty sequence of configurations where each merges or splits to the next.
 Note that there is a path between any two configurations.\footnote{ Our model allows incompatible polymers to be merged (i.e., two polymers merge without forming any new bonds).
 This represents spontaneous co-localization and comes with an energy penalty, as discussed later.
 For instance, to get from any configuration to any other, we can merge all initial polymers into one and then split into the desired end polymers; however, such a path could be very energetically unfavorable. }

 We could imagine smaller steps that manipulate individual bonds.
 But surprisingly, such a bond-aware model leads to essentially equivalent kinetic barriers, which we prove in \secref{bonds}. }

 { }